 Then there are health care costs and perhaps your income tax liabilities.
 For those in the US, you might even need to consider student loans.

 Blogging, content writing and self-publishing have all become popular pastimes.
-They are all potential retirement income earners for many retirees because they are perfectly adapted to their lifestyle.
+They are all potential retirement income earners.
+All of them are perfectly suited to a retiree’s lifestyle.

 Some start writing after they retire.
 But I would suggest to those who may be approaching this stage of life, to get a head start.
 Start planning ahead, and getting your writing or self-publishing ventures off the ground well before the time arrives.

 Further reading: How To Make Money Writing And Self-Publishing